TaoELi/cavity-md-ipi/README.md

 - Propagating **nonreactive, quantum** molecular dynamics under VSC via path integrals.

-- Propagating **first-principles reactive** molecular dynamics under VSC spanning from (i) a single molecule in the gas phase to (ii) a large collection of molecules in the solvent environment.
+- Propagating **first-principles reactive** molecular dynamics under VSC spanning from (i) a single molecule in the gas phase to (ii) a large collection of molecules in the solvent environment (beta version).

 ## System Requirement